soffi49/green-cloud-data-compression/compile/COMPILE_INSTRUCTION.md

 - build all target sources
 - place the configuration files in their designated directories

+IMPORTANT!
+If the name of the main project directory is different from "green-cloud" then the value of variable _PROJECT_NAME_ within `initialize-backend.sh` has to changed accordingly (note that this is a temporary fix - more neat solution is to be provided in the next release).

 #### Recompiling

 To recompile the agent system (in case of any changes) execute: